PurpleMyst/scylla/README.md

 ### Can't download patches on MacOS

-If you're on a MacOS higher than High Sierra, `pup` segfaults if installed via the method listed in the project's `README`.
+If you're on a MacOS High Sierra (or higher than Sierra), `pup` segfaults if installed via the method listed in the project's `README`.
 A simple `brew uninstall pup` then `brew install pup` installs a good version.